-Since news broke of Harvey Weinstein's alleged misconduct, there has been a tidal wave of other famous people accused of sexual harassment.
-At this point, investigations are still in the early stages, but the first step to changing what is clearly a broken and dangerous power structure is to listen to the reported victims and learn the names of the accused people.
+Since news broke of Harvey Weinstein's alleged misconduct, a tidal wave of other famous people have been accused of sexual harassment.
+The first step to changing what is clearly a broken and dangerous power structure is to listen to the reported victims and learn the names of the accused people.
 When we recognize how these men operate, we can take the necessary steps to end their egregious behavior.
 As actress and Weinstein accuser Rose McGowan put it, this behavior "cannot and will not stand."

 In August 2020, 30 women came forward with accusations of unwanted touching by Cuba Gooding, Jr. He faces three counts of forcible touching and three counts of sex abuse to the third degree, in separate incidents involving three different women in New York.

 The actor denies all wrongdoing and pleaded not guilty to all charges.
 In court, his attorney said, "We believe that the video unequivocally will show that Cuba committed absolutely no crime and we expect this case to be dismissed in one day."

 In July 2019, SAG-AFTRA found Kip Pardue guilty of misconduct, and fined him $6,000 for harassing actress Sarah Scott in 2018.
 In a letter sent to Scott (and shared with the LA Times), SAG-AFTRA said Kip Pardue's behavior was "inconsistent" with their code of conduct.
 This comes after Scott reported Pardue had become aroused while filming a scene for Mogulettes and placed Scott's hand on his groin.
 She also alleged that he then invited her to his dressing room and masturbated in front of her.